 Maria Shriver (b.1955), journalist and former California First Lady (2003-2010).
 Shriver has a long list of accomplishments including as an award-winning journalist and producer as well as a best-selling author.
 Shriver, during her tenure as California First Lady, was key to the creation of the California Hall of Fame.

-Russ Solomon (b.
-1922), music business pioneer.
-Solomon is a California native who resides in Sacramento.
+Russ Solomon (1922-2018), music business pioneer.
+Solomon was a California native who resided in Sacramento.
 Founder of Tower Records, the first music retailer to offer a comprehensive selection of music in a variety of genres in one location.
 See related post: Tower Records – A Sacramento Story.